-Nerija Kupreviciene, Ministry of Health of the Republic of Lithuania, Vilnius University, Vilnius, Lithuania

-Dr Nerija Kupreviciene is an epidemiologist from Lithuania with broad experience and skills in the field of communicable disease epidemiology, which come from her previous and current positions at the Lithuanian Centre for Disease Prevention and Control, the State Public Health Service under the Ministry of Health, the Ministry of Health and Vilnius University.
+Nerija Kupreviciene, Ministry of Health of the Republic of Lithuania, Vilnius University, Vilnius, Lithuania broad experience and skills in the field of communicable disease epidemiology, which come from her previous and current positions at the Lithuanian Centre for Disease Prevention and Control, the State Public Health Service under the Ministry of Health, the Ministry of Health and Vilnius University.
 She has been co-author of the national immunisation programmes in Lithuania.
-She is a lecturer at Vilnius University and has the scientific interest of vaccination, VPD and behavioural models.
+She is a lecturer at Vilnius